Vairn/Discworld-Novelette/Occupational_Hazard.md

 Vimes paused in the doorway.
 "Cheery, please tell me you're not planning Carrot's wedding security based on a serial killer's victim selection criteria."

-"Actually, Commander," Carrot said, looking up from what Vimes now realized was a comprehensive analysis of Death's "delayed collections," "we've been cross-referencing the murder victims with the guest list.
+"Actually, Commander," Carrot said, looking up from what Vimes now realized was a comprehensive analysis of Death's "delayed transitions," "we've been cross-referencing the murder victims with the guest list.
 It's quite concerning."

 "How concerning?"